libxsmm/libxsmm/README.md

 # LIBXSMM
 Library for small matrix-matrix multiplications targeting Intel Architecture (x86).
 The library generates code for the following instruction set extensions: Intel SSE3, Intel AVX, Intel AVX2, IMCI (KNCni) for Intel Xeon Phi coprocessors ("KNC"), and Intel AVX-512 as found in the Intel Xeon Phi processor family ("KNL") and future Intel Xeon processors.
-Historically the library was solely targeting the Intel Many Integrated Core Architecture "MIC") using intrinsic functions, however meanwhile optimized assembly code is generated. [[pdf](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)] [[src](https://github.com/hfp/libxsmm/archive/0.9.1.zip)]
+Historically the library was solely targeting the Intel Many Integrated Core Architecture "MIC") using intrinsic functions, meanwhile optimized assembly code is targeting all fore mentioned instruction set extensions. [[pdf](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)] [[src](https://github.com/hfp/libxsmm/archive/0.9.1.zip)]

 **What is a small matrix-matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M N K)^(1/3) <= 60 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
 However the code generator only generates code up to the specified [threshold](#auto-dispatch).
-Raising the threshold may not only generate excessive amounts of code (due to unrolling), but also missing to implement a tiling scheme to effectively utilize the L2 cache.
+Raising the threshold may not only generate excessive amounts of code (due to unrolling), but also miss to implement a tiling scheme to effectively utilize the L2 cache.
 For problem sizes above the configurable threshold, LIBXSMM is falling back to BLAS.

 **How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may link against Intel MKL 11.2 (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload (env MKL_VERBOSE=1 ./workload > verbose.txt).
 The collected output is the starting point for evaluating the problem sizes as imposed by the workload (grep -a "MKL_VERBOSE DGEMM" verbose.txt | cut -d, -f3-5).

 ## Interface
-The interface of the library is *generated* according to the [Build Instructions](#build-instructions), and are therefore **not** stored in the code repository.
+The interface of the library is *generated* according to the [Build Instructions](#build-instructions), and is therefore **not** stored in the code repository.
 Instead, one may have a look at the code generation template files for [C/C++](https://github.com/hfp/libxsmm/blob/master/src/libxsmm.template.h) and [FORTRAN](https://github.com/hfp/libxsmm/blob/master/src/libxsmm.template.f90).
 To perform the matrix-matrix multiplication *c*<sub>*m* x *n*</sub> = *c*<sub>*m* x *n*</sub> + *a*<sub>*m* x *k*</sub> \* *b*<sub>*k* x *n*</sub>, the following interfaces can be used:

 ```C
 /** If non-zero function pointer is returned, call (*function)(M, N, K). */